 The World Fair Trade Organisation succinctly defines Fair Trade as follows:

 Fair Trade is a trading partnership, based on dialogue, transparency and respect, that seeks greater equity in international trade.
 It contributes to sustainable development by offering better trading conditions to, and securing the rights of, marginalised producers and workers.

 Fair Trade organisations have a clear commitment to Fair Trade as the principal core of their mission.
 They, backed by consumers, are engaged actively in supporting producers, awareness raising and in campaigning for changes in the rules and practice of conventional international trade.

 Fair Trade is more than just trading: it proves that greater justice in world trade is possible.
 It highlights the need for change in the rules and practice of conventional trade and shows how a successful business can also put people first.

-The Dharma Door meets the following 10 Principles of Fair Trade:
+Our practices meet the following 10 Principles of Fair Trade:

 - Creating Opportunities for Economically Disadvantaged Producers

 - Ensuring no Child Labor and Forced Labor

 - Commitment to Non Discrimination, Gender Equity and Freedom of Association

 - Ensuring Good Working Conditions